SakshiUppoor/bingo-translates/README.md

 * Learn and practice
 * Word of the day

+## Install

+You need to have node.js installed in your system (If not you can download it from <a href="https://nodejs.org/en/download/">here</a>).<br/>
+Once installed :

+    git clone "https://github.com/SakshiUppoor/re-bag.git" (Or you can download it directly from GitHub) npm install (This will install all the dependencies) npm start (Run the application)

 ## Team

 - <a href="https://github.com/yash-chad"><b>Yash Chachad</b></a> - Full Stack & Team Lead